davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 Now we can build the function we most care of.

 So hey!
 Monkeys in the back!
 Raise the curtains.
-Unveil the `trackScore()` function for the gentlmen reading here.
+Unveil the `trackScore()` function for the gentlemen reading here.

 ```javascript
 function trackScore() {